-DbSchema connects to SqlServer via TCP/IP which is not enabled by default in the database, so you have to enable it.
+DbSchema connects to SqlServer via TCP/IP which disabled by default and should to be enabled

 Also the Host name which you have to use in DbSchema is different from the Windows server name.

 Read this document to learn about this.